-Po Nagar Cham Towers are a very old complex of temples that date back to the 12th century.
-They are located just outside of the main strip in Nha Trang and are amongst the best temples of Vietnam.
+Po Nagar Cham Towers is a very old complex of temples that date back to the 12th century.
+They are located just outside of the main strip in Nha Trang and are amongst the best temples in Vietnam.
 The cost to enter is just 22,000 VND ($0.95).

 Where to stay in Nha Trang